 *Zelia N. Breaux was born on this date in 1880.
 She was a Black music instructor and musician who played the trumpet, violin, and piano.

-Born Zelia N. Page in Jefferson City, Missouri, she was the daughter of Inman Edward, and Zelia Ball Page.
-She earned a bachelor's degree in music from the Lincoln Institute, where her father was serving as principal.
-When her father accepted the presidency of the Colored Agricultural and Normal University (now Langston University) on 1 May 1898, he offered her a job as a music teacher and she relocated to Oklahoma Territory.
+Born Zelia N. Page in Jefferson City, Missouri, she was the daughter of Inman Edward and Zelia Ball Page.
+She earned a bachelor's degree in music from the Lincoln Institute, where her father served as principal.
+When her father accepted the presidency of the Colored Agricultural and Normal University (now Langston University) on 1 May 1898, he offered her a job as a music teacher, and she relocated to Oklahoma Territory.

 Page established the school's music department and taught piano and instrumental music.
-In 1902, she organized the first orchestra at Langston which began with seven musicians and two years later had grown to 23 students.
+In 1902, she organized the first orchestra at Langston, which began with seven musicians and two years later had grown to 23 students.
 She established the choral society, a glee club, and the school band, requiring students to study classical music.
 On December 6, 1905, she married Armogen Breaux.
-The couple had one son, Inman A. Breaux, who was a Professor of Education, an Administrative Dean, and Dean of Student Affairs at Langston University.
+The couple had one son, Inman A. Breaux, who was a Professor of Education, an Administrative Dean, and a Dean of Student Affairs at Langston University.

 In 1918, Breaux left Langston and accepted the position as Supervisor of Music for the segregated Black schools in Oklahoma City.
 She established a music teacher in each grade school in the district, organized the Oklahoma City Community Band, and headed the music department at Douglass High School.
 While at Douglass, she organized a twenty-four-voice chorus, an eighteen-piece symphony orchestra, and several glee clubs.
-At this time, it was unusual for Black schools to offer music training beyond voice instruction, but Breaux believed that the discipline and instruction of classical music served as a catalyst for elevating and mastering life.
+It was unusual for Black schools to offer music training beyond voice instruction at this time.
+Still, Breaux believed that the discipline and instruction of classical music served as a catalyst for elevating and mastering life.
 Breaux believed in her independence.